MarcelMangold/RestFinanceApi/liquibase/Readme.md

 # Liquibase

-> Before you run the scripts, you must define your IP in the liquibase.properties file.
+> Before you run the scripts, you must rename the liquibase.properties.template to liquibase.properties and define your IP in the file.
-{.is-error}

 ## Init database structure for running docker db finance_db